Skip to main content

 Medi-Cal eligibility for California seniors in 2026.

-Income is the test now, not assets.
-Most California seniors who think they earn too much, or own too much, actually qualify.
+Medi-Cal tests both income and assets.
+The 2026 asset limit is generous at $130,000 for a single person, and many California seniors who think they earn too much, or own too much, actually qualify.
 The categories, the limits, and the exceptions, written plainly.

 Written by California Care Compass Editorial Team, California Care Compass